JAForbes/swarm-test/notes.md

+Ok so new idea.

+Storing the secrets in tf state is not a good solution because the next time you run apply, if the secrets aren't there on the fs terraform would remove the secret.

+So instead:

+Repo admins can push an env file up to s3, versioned, with kms, to a prefix for their services.

+App Repo CI can pull down that env file for their prefix and inject it into the swarm via terraform (kreuzwerker/docker).

+Technically the secrets will sit in tf state (if that's how kreuzwerker docker secret works, not sure), but the central storage mechanism is S3.

+Which means access can be logged, previous values can be restored.
+And access can be managed via policies.

+Devs aren't directly touching secrets unless they have access.
+And suspicious access of secrets is at least auditable.

+The fact deployment using docker secrets is sort of an implementation detail, which is preferable to me as I may not stick with docker swarm long term.
+I imagine we'll try Nomad out in a year or two, but I doubt S3 is going anywhere.

+Theoretically, the current terraform IAM access in Odin would allow Odin to override the IAM role and get around this protection.
+But, that is why CI is the only one with that IAM access.
+And the terraform config is guarded by pull requests / deployment approval.

+I think protected branches are key here.
+So I jump back onto `pr-release` so it can be used here and elsewhere against protected branches.

+---

+So proposed workflow now is:

+You don't give the app repo's CI manager access.
+Instead the app repo just has registry access.

+The app repo deploys an image to the registry.

+Then in the swarm repo, you update the tag for the service image and add any secrets to the terraform config.

+The raw secrets are stored in the repo env (I guess).

+No I hate this, so awkward.
+Next....

+---

+Maybe our primary secret storage is in swarm's terraform state.
+Which is eventually either stored on S3 with KMS security, or with hashicorps remote state.

+Then this repo deploys the secrets to the swarm.
+Then it is just up to the app repos to reference secrets by name that do exist on the swarm.

+Eventually, a CLI could be made to wrap around this workflow.
+So admins can view secrets (something docker won't let you do).

+From time to time you need to access secrets and docker swarm secrets do not support that...

+But technically they do because you could just attach to a running container in the swarm and echo out the secrets file.
+So its kind of a big joke to not let the manager view the secret value.
+An attacker could easily figure that out if they had manager access, so why pretend otherwise?

+---

+Let's think through giving app repos access.

+So each repo stores their env in Github secrets?

+Github actions generates an env file.

+The env file is updated as a new secret (if it changed) and pushed to the swarm

+An update is triggered for the running services, and the secrets propagate.

+Ehhh I really hate storing each and every secret within terraform, and github, and my local env file.
+It is a pain.
+Every time I add a secret I need to update code in 3 places....

+---

+I think for Odin I will just have the secret be the .env file for now, instead of having a separate secret for each key in the env file.

+The reason is, the app already is set up that way.
+It uses `dotenv` and falls back to environment variables.

+I think though, for secrets to work, you need to be able to access the swarm directly to push the secrets up with the service.

+I was imagining the app repos would push their images, but be swarm unaware.
+They'd simply manage non swarm infra, and pushing up their own images.

+But... it seems like to use docker secrets, you need to have access to the swarm.

+I could have an intermediary.
+But that just seems less secure and more complicated.

+Maybe, eventually, at scale, each repo has a user on the leader that is non root.
+This user would not have access to swarm commands, but they could invoke some scripts which can access specific docker commands, maybe via a sudoer exception.

+But even then, the swarm repo would need to know to deploy the new image.

+Maybe it is just simpler to give the pipeline on each app repo swarm access.
+Feels scary though.
+Especially as protected branches conflict with my release management process on github which means I tend to disable protected branches.

+---

 Back to thinking about infra.
 So a repo can push images, that is all well and good.

 But what about secrets, and what about infrastructure managed by that app, e.g. s3 buckets, databases.